just-trey/elegoo_neptune_2_CHEP_cura_profiles/README.md

 # Elegoo Neptune 2 "CHEP" Cura 4.10 Profiles

 For those using Toylerrr's Cura custom profile for the Neptune 2 from here (https://www.thingiverse.com/thing:4899915) or here (https://github.com/Toylerrr/ELEGOO_Neptune2_Cura).
 I figured out how to modify the popular [CHEP printer profile settings](https://www.chepclub.com/cura-profiles.html) so you can add them in Cura 4.10.
-NOTE:  I did make some minor changes noted below to the configuraitons.
+NOTE:  I did make some minor changes noted below to the configurations.

 To download them:
 1. Click the green "Code" button on this page and then click "Download ZIP" to a location on your computer.